pts/muxzcat/README.txt

   It ignores command-line flags, so you can specify e.g. `-cd'.

+Here is how to use the Java implementation (muxzcat.java).
+After compilation or downloading of muxzcat.class, run with any of:

+  $ java muxzcat <input.xz >output.bin
+  $ java muxzcat <input.lzma >output.bin

+  Error is indicated as a non-zero exit status.

+  It ignores command-line flags, so you can specify e.g. `-cd'.

-Here is how to use the Java implementation:
+Here is how to use the Java-with-lib implementation:

   $ java -jar muxzcatj11.jar <input.xz >output.bin